beanvalidation/beanvalidation.org/specification/index.md

 author: Gunnar Morling
 ---

+## Jakarta Bean Validation 2.0

+Jakarta Bean Validation 2.0 was published in July 2019.
+It is based on Bean Validation 2.0.

+It's part of Jakarta EE 8 (but can of course be used with plain Java SE as the previous releases).

+You can learn more about Jakarta Bean Validation 2.0 [here](/2.0/) (specification text, full change log, API docs etc).

 ## Bean Validation 2.0

 Bean Validation 2.0 ([JSR 380](https://www.jcp.org/en/jsr/detail?id=380)) was finished in August 2017.

 It's part of Java EE 8 (but can of course be used with plain Java SE as the previous releases).

-You can learn more about Bean Validation 2.0 [here](/2.0/) (specification text, full change log, API docs etc).
+You can learn more about Bean Validation 2.0 [here](/2.0-jsr380/) (specification text, full change log, API docs etc).

 ## Bean Validation 1.1